-If the plug-in RAV4 equals the standard RAV4 hybrid’s EPA-estimated 40 mpg combined rating when its initial from-the-grid battery charge is depleted, that means it could travel 82 miles on a gallon of gas, 122 miles on two gallons, 162 on 3 gallons and, well, you get the idea…
+With its EPA-estimated 38 mpg combined city/highway fuel effiicency rating when its initial from-the-grid battery charge is depleted, that means it could travel 80 miles on a gallon of gas, 118 miles on two gallons, 156 on three gallons and, well, you get the idea.

 Two Grades, Pricey Packages

 The RAV4 Prime will be sold in two grades, or trims: the base SE and the sportier XSE, which starts at $42,645 before incentives.